-Hungary, also losing in World War II, came into the Soviet Union’s sphere of influence, but was able to hold the position of the “happiest barrack” and “showcase country” within the Soviet-type planned economy system.
+Hungary, losing in World War I and II, came into the Soviet Union’s sphere of influence, but was able to hold the position of the “happiest barrack” and “showcase country” within the Soviet-type planned economy system.
 Financial aspects of a raw market economy following the disintegration of the socialist world system, as well as that of an active state operation after 2010 may both provide interesting pieces of information to those interested in this country with a rich, but hectic economic history.

 CSABA LENTNER (1962, Pápa, Hungary), full professor, Dr. habil, CSc, PhD, CPA Finances & Accounting, is head of the Public Finances Research Institute at the Faculty of Political Sciences and Administration of the National University of Public Service.
 He is a member of the Future Research Committee of the Hungarian Academy of Sciences and vice-president of the Association of Management and Scientific Societies.
 He has been visiting professor and research fellow in Cambridge, at the Sorbonne University in Paris, at Minzu University in Beijing, in the Bank of England, in the FedCenter in Washington, as well as at Zhitomir University in Ukraine.
 Csaba Lentner is a private professor of the University of Kaposvár, and honorary professor of Szent István University in Gödöllő.

 He was graduated at the Budapest University of Economics in 1989.
 He acquired a university doctorate degree in 1991, as well as passed exams to become an auditor and tax advisor.
 In 1995 he was awarded by a candidate’s degree in economic sciences at the Hungarian Academy of Sciences.
 His habilitation in public finances took place in 2003.